 And here is a pro tip.
 If you are a small brand, instead of searching for sustainable fabric suppliers for deadstock fabric, try reading out to bigger brands and asking if they have leftover yardage from past seasons.
 Most brands love to give this fabric away instead of throwing it away.

 Organic fabrics are one of the only regulated certifications in the sustainable fashion world.
 For sustainable fabric suppliers to be GOTS certified, organic a garment must adhere to specific qualifications.

-According to the USDA, only 70% of the contents need to be organic to have an organic label.
+According to the NSF, only 70% of the contents need to be organic to have an organic label.